jonathanhogg/flitter/docs/canvas3d.md

 UV space are wrapped around the sides of the cone and the sides also use triangular slices of the UV space and therefore exclude one half of the map.

-### External Models
+### Custom Models

-External mesh models are loaded with the `!model` node, which takes the additional attributes:
+Custom mesh models may be created with the `!model` node.
+These can be specified either as an external file containing vertices and faces or directly as vectors.

+To load an external model use the attributes:

 `filename=` *FILENAME*
 : Specifies the model file to load, relative to the program path.
 The model